 Diplomates must attest to participating in a QI Activity at least once within the current 3-year OCC cycle to meet the Component 4 requirement.
-Alternately, diplomates have the option to complete one of the PPA modules listed above which includes concurrent chart review of 10 charts.

 When a QI Activity is submitted by way of the attestation, form a verifier’s information is requested as the diplomate may be subject to a random audit.
 When a diplomate is selected for audit, the AOBNP will use the contact information provided to verify the diplomate’s participation.